mikepthomas/projects/_posts/printer-voron-1.8.md

 | [handle](https://github.com/VoronDesign/Voron-2/blob/Voron2.2/STLs/VORON2.2/Panel_Mounting/Handles_Panel_Rests_Misc/handle_3mm_x2_Rev1.stl) | 2        |                                                                          |       |        |       |        :x:         | For Voron 2.2 Will replace with [Sturdy Handles](printer-voron-1.8-mods#sturdy-handles)           |
 | [light_bar](https://github.com/VoronDesign/Voron-Switchwire/blob/master/STL/Panel_Mounting/light_bar_x2.stl)                                | 2        | [eSun ABS+ (Black)](printer-filament#esun-abs-black)                     |       |        |       |        :x:         | This is a Switchwire Part.
 Will replace with [LED Bar Clips](printer-voron-1.8-mods#led-bar-clip) |

+> [!TIP]
-**_NOTE:_** I have not been able to succesfully print the bottom panel hinges, they always seem to fuse up and the small pin just snaps when trying to free the hinge.
-I will print extra panel clips instead.
+> I have not been able to succesfully print the bottom panel hinges, they always seem to fuse up and the small pin just snaps when trying to free the hinge.
+> If you have the same issue you replace them with extra panel clips instead.

 #### Assembly